adamhalasz/diet/Readme.md

 ```

 #### **3) Lesson 3: Create a Global Plugin for all routes:**
-Everyone who visits our site will be able to see and change it's value with the `deposit` and `withdraw` methods.
+Everyone who visits the app will be able to see and change the value of the vault with the `deposit` and `withdraw` methods.

-Let's extend our bank plugin with `this.global` inside `exports.onload`:
+Let's extend our bank plugin with a `global` function inside `exports.onload`:
 ```js
 // cd ~/yourProject/node_modules/bank
 // Note: `app` and `options` are stored in memory